 Code Optimization in Microcontrollers

 A microcontroller's C-language code may require optimization in certain advanced applications.
-This code optimization is practiced in order to reduce two crucial things:
+This code optimization is practiced to reduce two crucial things:

 Microcontrollers can store limited data and instructions because of limited size of their RAM.
 Therefore the code needs to be optimized, so that the available instruction and data memory can be utilized in most efficient way.